 Preparing a will and dealing with estate planning are two daunting responsibilities that have complicated regulations and standards associated with them.
-That said, the experts at The Doyle Law Offices, P.A. have been providing top-notch wills and estate planning services in Cary and surrounding areas for nearly 20 years.
+That said, the experts at The Doyle Law Offices, P.A. have been providing top-notch wills and estate planning services for nearly 20 years.
 Below are several frequently asked questions that will hopefully clear up any question you may have.

 A will is a document that will provide for the legal transfer of your property to the people you want to have it after your death.
 To control how and to whom your property goes after your death, a will can help you do that.